Gameoholic/LumberGame/README.md

 Lumber Defense is a PVE Minigame plugin.
 Your objective is to survive attacks from mobs, and to defend your tree.
 The game features unique weapons, bosses and a shop system.

-View the trailer here: https://youtu.be/dMFNwqaTdcs
+Watch the trailer here: https://youtu.be/dMFNwqaTdcs